tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### Instructor Notes

-* Slack out the [IEXFinance Installation Guide](../Supplemental/IEXFinance_Installation_Guide.md) (again) and the [PyViz Installation Guide](../../06-PyViz/Supplemental/PyVizInstallationGuide.md).
+* Slack out the [Alpaca Installation Guide](../Supplemental/AlpacaMarkets_Installation-Guide.md) (again) and the [PyViz Installation Guide](../../06-PyViz/Supplemental/PyVizInstallationGuide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.

 * This lesson includes the demonstration and use of two APIs that require users to have accounts and API keys.
 You, students, and TAs will all need to have created and accounts and received API keys prior to this lesson.
 The following links can be used to sign up for accounts and get keys.
 Slack these links out to TAs and students before the beginning of the lesson, so they have ample time to sign up.
 Students were instructed to sign up at the end of 5.1.
 There will be an activity dedicated to confirming that each student has signed up.